CitizensFoundation/policy-synth/engineer/README.md

 - **npm Package Management:** Engineer does not currently handle npm installs.
 Ensure any required npm packages are pre-installed.
 This is important as Engineer will attempt to locate the typedefs (`.d.ts` files) in the `node_modules/` folder and works best with the relevant typedefs in the context at all relevant times.

 - **Limited Testing:** Engineer has only had limited testing.
 The project began when we realized the potential of the GPT-4g test version (im-a-good-gpt2-chatbot) for coding.
 An initial version of Engineer was ready on Sunday, May 12th, and it sort of worked with GPT-4 Turbo with automated web research enabled enabled.
 The following day, we integrated then new GPT-4o, and it has worked for all the limited issues we've encountered so far.

-## Flexibility
-By subclassing `PsEngineerAgent`, users can customize the tool to meet their specific needs.
-This allows for the removal or modification of TypeScript data loading, as well as other adjustments to fit different programming languages or project requirements.
-This flexibility makes Policy Synth Engineer adaptable to a wide range of coding tasks and environments.

 ![PS - Engineer-1](https://github.com/CitizensFoundation/policy-synth/assets/43699/29f01ea9-6809-4f8f-be94-f7e0a9cf0425)